FinalCAD/csv2hash/README.md

 You can define the number of rows to skip in the header of the CSV.

-	Definition.new(rules, type, header_size=0)
+	Definition.new(rules, type, header_size: 0)

 ### Parser and configuration

-Pasrer take severale parameters like that :
+Pasrer can take several parameters like that:

-	initialize definition, file_path, exception_mode=true, data_source=nil, ignore_blank_line=false
+	definition, file_path, exception_mode=true, data_source=nil, ignore_blank_line=false

-you can pass directly Array of data (Array at 2 dimensions) really useful for testing, if you don't care about line blank in your CSV you can ignore them.
+you can pass directly Array of data (Array at 2 dimensions) really useful for testing, if you don't care about blank lines in your CSV you can ignore them.

 ### Response

-The parser return values wrapper into DataWrapper Object, you can call .valid? method on this Object and grab either data or errors like that :
+The parser return values wrapper into DataWrapper Object, you can call ```.valid?``` method on this Object and grab either data or errors like that :

     response = parser.parse
     if response.valid?